 Let’s start by looking at the chart types.
 Crunch will only display chart types that are appropriate to the table you are working with (so you can't make a crosstab into a donut chart).
 Simply click the chart type you want.
 You can change it at will and even turn it back into a table.

 You can also change the statistics in the table.

 Most typically, researchers want to change between the Counts (N) and the Percentages (%) - but there’s also the Z-score and Index available on crosstabs.

 The default is the down-arrow, which means the percentages are column percentages.
-That is 79.9% of China are Over an hour a day.

 Next, the asterisk * icon turns the default statistical testing on and off.

 Where the cells in the table are now shaded according to this legend in the lower-left corner of the screen.

 Note as well a scale legend key opens down the bottom left.